livingdocsIO/documentation/reference-docs/project-config/content_types.md

 The default content is simply a (valid) Livingdocs JSON applying to your design.
 We advise you to use the UI in the "Project Setup" for adapting the default content.

 One useful property on components within the default content is the `position: fixed` property.
 It allows to fix a component in place, useful, e.g. for headers.
-[Read more](../editor-configuration/editing-features.md#pin-components)

 ## Editor Wrapper